 firstname.lastname@example.org, +358 40 7191221

-Spinverse is the Nordic leader in innovation consulting, specialized in driving open innovation ecosystems, arranging funding and commercialising emerging technologies.
+Spinverse is the Nordic leader in innovation consulting, specializing in driving open innovation ecosystems, and arranging to fund and commercializing emerging technologies.
 Founded in 2004, the company employs 50+ professionals in Europe.
 Our technology and business experts drive our clients’ R&D&I and business undertaking to develop game-changing solutions. www.spinverse.com

 Mika Klemettinen, Tekes – Finnish Funding Agency for Innovation

 email@example.com, +358 50 557764